kbroman/CoxMapV3/Build39/README.md

   There are 12 markers with missing build 39 position.
 There is an inversion on chr 14 in build 39 vs build 37/38, and one on chr 10 in build 38/39 vs build 37.

+- [`cox_build39.csv`](cox_build39.csv) - re-estimated Cox map using
+  the build 39 positions.
+The first marker on each chromosome is at 0 cM.